Skip to main content

 Parse numbers

-Since HTML <input> controls store values as strings (even when type="number"), exporting a query to various formats may produce a string representation of a value when a true numeric value is required or more appropriate.
-Set the parseNumbers option to true and formatQuery will attempt to convert all values to numbers, falling back to the original value if parseFloat(value) returns NaN (not a number).
+Since HTML <input> controls store values as strings (even for type="number"), exporting a query to various formats may produce a string representation of a value when a true numeric value is required or more appropriate.
+Set the parseNumbers option to true (or one of the specific algorithms: "enhanced", "native", or "strict"; "strict" is the same as true) and formatQuery will attempt to convert all value properties to type number.
+When numeric parsing fails, the original value is retained.

 const query: RuleGroupType = {